git/git.github.io/rev_news/drafts/edition-100.md

   It can definitely be intimidating since the codebase is so storied and technically deep.
-My suggestion is to just dive in and get started with something small--whether that be a documentation improvement or a code cleanup marked with TODO.
+My suggestion is to just dive in and get started with something small -- whether that be a documentation improvement or a code cleanup marked with TODO.
 Also, keep an eye out for bug reports on the mailing list.
   Fixing bugs also gives you experience with different parts of the code base.

   Part of my intimidation is not knowing how people on the mailing list would respond to my contributions.
-Experiencing how hepful people were, and the overall warmth of the community removed a lot of the emotional barrier of contributing.
+Experiencing how helpful people were, and the overall warmth of the community removed a lot of the emotional barrier of contributing.